sajjadGG/book-python/machine-learning/svm/support-vector-machines.rst

 Wady algorytmu
 --------------
 * In Natural Language Processing, structured representations of text yield better performances.
-Sadly, SVMs can not accomodate such structures(word embeddings) and are used through Bag-of-Words representation which loses sequantiality information and leads to worse performance.
+Sadly, SVMs can not accommodate such structures(word embeddings) and are used through Bag-of-Words representation which loses sequentially information and leads to worse performance.

 * SVM in its vanilla form cannot return a probabilistic confidence value like logistic regression does, in some sense it’s not ‘explanatory’ enough.